yeasherarafath/face-recognition-lab-project/readme.md

 * Save and load trained model to avoid re-training
 * Add GUI interface using Tkinter or PyQt
 * Improve face detection using deep learning
-* Support for more than one face on screen with less processing power
+* Support less processing power consuming feature for multi faces

 ---